When bubble creatures start disappearing from the World of Make-Believe, Daisy and Posey are on the case in this eighth Daisy Dreamer chapter book!

 Mom and I are at the grocery store—one of the best places in the world.
 Obviously.
 Who doesn’t love food?

 But something keeps knocking the fruit over.
 And it’s not me!
 I pinkie swear!

 Just in case, I steer extra clear of the bananas.

 Across the aisle, two peaches splatter to the floor like juicy yellow fruit bombs.
 And that’s when I see him, sitting on top of the peaches like a little purple monkey with antlers.

 “Posey!”
 I whisper loudly.
 “What are you doing up there?”

 Genevieve Santos is an illustrator born, raised, and living in San Jose, California, and sole proprietor of a small stationery company, Le Petit Elefant.
-Wanderlust got the best of her so she’s traveled to thirty-one countries before turning thirty, sometimes backpacking, sometimes by camper van, sometimes on her own, but always with a sketchbook.
-Her love for animation started at a young age, and is what drives her to draw the slightest observations.
+Wanderlust got the best of her, so she traveled to thirty-one countries before turning thirty, sometimes backpacking, sometimes by camper van, sometimes on her own, but always with a sketchbook.
+Her love for animation started at a young age and is what drives her to draw the slightest observations.
 She also has an insatiable weakness for ice cream.